What is Cold cutting?

 Cold cutting in hazardous areas

 Most of these materials are often used in the oil and gas industry for liquid and gas transportation.
-Refineries and FPSO’s that need maintenance needs to shut down their operations and create hot work areas when doing maintenance.
-There is a new competitor for performing cold cutting in these types of situations, and that is where the cold working tools from Safety Tools Allmet perform the best.
+Refineries and FPSOs needing maintenance must shut down their operations and create hot work areas when doing maintenance.
+There is a new competitor for cold cutting in these situations, where the cold working tools from Safety Tools Allmet perform the best.

 Stainless steel, austenitic stainless steel, and 6MO are three very tough steel types that take a lot of work to cut through.
 When the steel has higher structural strength, it will generate more heat from cutting tools.
 Thickness is also a major factor.
-The thickness really comes to play when you are cutting pipes and other deep structural materials.
-Conventional cutting tools often have huge problems with cutting disc vibration and squeezing when cutting into the steel at about 40% depth.
+The thickness comes into play when cutting pipes and other deep structural materials.
+Conventional cutting tools often have huge problems cutting disc vibration and squeezing when cutting into the steel at about 40% depth.